Development and contribution

 git clone https://github.com/ESMValGroup/ESMValTool.git

 This command will ask your GitHub username and a personal token as password.
 Please follow instructions on GitHub token authentication requirements to create a personal access token.
+Alternatively, you could generate a new SSH key and add it to your GitHub account.
 After the authentication, the output might look like:

 Cloning into 'ESMValTool'...